cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 That is of course a rather useless type - we could have easily just used `int` instead.
 Technically, there is no need for this wrapper.
-But then, this class should only serve as an example for demonstration purposes.
-Also note, that if this type would indeed be useful as it is, it should probably not be a `class` but rather a `struct` or even better a `readonly struct` to emphasis the point of being a value type and an immutable value type.
+But then, this class should only serve as an example for demonstration purposes, so please bear with me.
+Also note, that if this type would indeed be useful as it is, it should probably not be a `class` but rather a `struct` or even better a `readonly struct` to emphasis and enforce the point of being a value type and an immutable value type.

 However, for the workings in conjunction with the `ConcurrentDictionary<>` this makes no difference, so we simply go with `class`.

-Consider the following test. `TestSequential` will run the `AddOrUpdate()` calls sequentially, whereas `TestConcurrent` will run them using multiple tasks concurrently (for more details checkout the actual [code](https://github.com/cklutz/ConcurrentDictionaryTests).
+Consider the following test: `TestSequential` will run the `AddOrUpdate()` calls sequentially, whereas `TestConcurrent` will run them using multiple tasks concurrently (for more details checkout the actual [code](https://github.com/cklutz/ConcurrentDictionaryTests)).
 Obviously, if everything is correct, the results (the value of the single entry for key `Key` we update), should be identical, i.e. `sequential.Value == concurrent.Value`.

-Both sequential and concurrent runs call the `AddOrUpdate()` method 10.000 times in total.
+Both, `TestSequential` and `TestConcurrent`, run the `AddOrUpdate()` method 10.000 times in total.

-Note that this code also counts the number of total calls to `ImmutableData.Add()` across all instances (using the static `ImmutableData.AddCallsCount` member).
+The test code also counts the number of total calls to `ImmutableData.Add()` across all instances (using the static `ImmutableData.AddCallsCount` member).
-This helps understand how often the `updateValueFactory` method is actually called.
+This helps understand how often the `updateValueFactory` method is actually called for each case, and will help us highlight the behaviour of `AddOrUpdate()` in multi threaded and contented cases.

 ```
 [TestMethod]